Welcome to our best ever California Road Trip itinerary for families with kids!

 Mendocino (Suggested: 2 Days)

 If you have time, then we recommend adding a drive to Northern California to your road trip.
-This part of the state is packed with huge redwood forests.
+Further North, you’ll see enormous redwood forests, lakes and rugged coastline, with traditional small towns dotting the highway.
 We drove three hours North to Mendocino, a coastal town that’s surrounded by state parks that have awesome coastal hiking paths and redwood forests.

 Mendocino is an upscale little town with a thriving theatre community, and independent stores.
 We recommend spending the morning rafting on one of the local rivers, picking up a picnic in town and heading into the state park.